pereirapy/todoList/README.md

- # Todo Projec in React Native with Expo go.
+ # Project Todo - Made in React Native with Expo go.

  ## This project was my first contact with React Native, and I loved.
 I would to like share with you my code.
 I hope that you enjoy it.
  ### To use this project, will be necessary to do some steps: